Strech/avrora/README.md

   registry_user_agent: "Avrora/0.24.2 Elixir", # optional: if you want to return previous behaviour, set it to `nil`
   schemas_path: "./priv/schemas",
   registry_schemas_autoreg: false, # optional: if you want manually register schemas
-  convert_null_values: false, # optional: if you want to keep decoded `:null` values as is
   convert_map_to_proplist: false, # optional: if you want to restore the old behavior for decoding map-type
   names_cache_ttl: :timer.minutes(5), # optional: if you want periodic disk reads
   decoder_hook: &MyClient.decoder_hook/4 # optional: if you want to amend the data/result